 Seeing innocent business owners watched their life’s work destroyed

 Seeing a movement being marred by the actions of those who loot and riot only to enrich themselves or push the narrative in a negative direction for their depraved political gain

 I also don’t like

 Killers who mar the good name of most police officers by masquerading as them

-But what I don’t like most of all is a President who does not speak to America but instead hides behind twitter using the tragedy of George Floyd and the subsequent unrest it has sparked to post tweets designed to spread division hate & racism.
+But what I don’t like most of all is a President who does not speak to America but instead hides behind Twitter using the tragedy of George Floyd and the subsequent unrest it has sparked to post tweets designed to spread division, hate & racism.
 Tweets designed to motivate his base to harken back to a time when they felt America was Great.
 A time when “vicious” dogs were unleashed on protesters of racial inequality.
-Tweets designed to try and keep him in power so he can continue to “loot” this country of its morality and enrich himself.
+Tweets designed to keep him in power to continue to “loot” this country of its morality and enrich himself.

 Without debate, without criticism no administration and no country can succeed and no republic can survive.